 What Is Social Media?

 Social media includes a variety of platforms such as Facebook, Twitter, and Instagram, that allow users to connect with others online.
 You can share content, including pictures, videos, or text.
 Social media started out as a way for people to network but has now become a way for businesses to promote themselves and advertise their products or services.
+It can be hard though and you will definitely want social media management to be a part of your marketing budget to keep up.

 Some of the most popular social media platforms today, include: